sudo-su-FDEL/Crumble/README.md

 # Crumble

+**WINDOWS ONLY**
+I tested this on Visual Studio Code 2019, I am positive that it will work with other IDE's however I am unsure if your new file will save on your IDE's repo directory or somewhere else.

 Summary:
 Program using while-loop that will run through a wordlist from a given file and that will delete words based on its character length that the user sets it to.